scipy/scipy/doc/source/tutorial/signal.rst

     True

 Note that the legacy implementation returns a signal which is longer than the original.
-On the other hand, the new `istft` allows the signal length or the slice to be specified.
-The deviation in length in the old implementation is caused by the fact the signal length is not a multiple of the slices.
+On the other hand, the new `istft` allows the start and the end index of the reconstructed signal to be specified.
+The length discrepancy in the old implementation is caused by the fact that the signal length is not a multiple of the slices.

 Further differences between the new and legacy versions in this example are: